Starting Point

 Success Stories

-Although it was not difficult to explain to the EAOs (Ethnic Armed Organisations) to include women up to 30%, or even more, in the planning and decision level of the peace process, it was not that easy when having to explain to the government side.
-She had to reiterate.
-In her opinion, a woman should be at the decision-making level, according to the UN 1325 Resolution.
-There are not many women in her place.
-For example, just one or two from the EAOs and one from the government side, in other words, just three women but 48 men in total.
+She reiterated that, according to United Nations Security Council Resolution 1325, on Women, Peace, and Security, women should be at the decision-making level.
+However, in reality, there are not many women in her place.
+For instance, there are merely one or two representatives from the EAOs and one from the governmental side, which amounts to a total of three women and 48 men.
 Another thing is that not only quantity but also quality should be a prerequisite at the decision-making level.
 In addition, for the Peace Process to be more effective, more women should also be in the Research and Technical Teams, as they can shape and devise strategies.